Jason-Oleana/from-classification-to-web-application/README.md

 The main goal of this repo is to provide an example of how to build your own machine learning-based web application from start to finish.
 Besides the web app, you can find an example of how to deploy a trained ml model as API using FastAPI.

-To top it of, you can run both the ml webapp and fastAPI in Docker🐋
+To top it off, you can run both the ml webapp and fastAPI in Docker🐋

 ## How to install all requirements